dotnet/arcade/Documentation/Projects/Build Analysis/KnownIssues.md

 # Known Issues

-“Known Issues” are GitHub issues that are created to report and track known build or test errors.
+Known Issues are GitHub issues that are created to report and track known build or test errors.

 [Build Analysis](https://github.com/dotnet/arcade/blob/main/Documentation/Projects/Build%20Analysis/Introduction.md) shows a list of Known Issues for any build or test error that matches an existing Known Issue.
 This helps the developers to identify when a build break is not specific to their build.
 This information is displayed at the top of Build Analysis.